tsuu32/auctex-cluttex/README.md

 ```

 If you want to use ClutTeX as default command of `C-c C-c` (`M-x TeX-command-master`),
-add following code to your init file.
+add following code to your init file:

 ```elisp
 (add-hook 'plain-TeX-mode-hook